Geoffrey Smith

 Festival Associate

-Geo found his stride in hospitality, where he spent over a decade bartending and managing bars, sharpening the kind of people skills and emotional intuition that now fuel his work in film.
+Geo found his stride in the hospitality industry in San Francisco, where he spent over a decade bartending and managing bars, sharpening the kind of people skills and emotional intuition that now fuel his work in film.
 But the dream of storytelling never left him.
 His love of movies began early, sparked by The Empire Strikes Back, and he even took a few film classes before life pulled him in other directions.
 It wasn’t until the pandemic shuttered the bar he was managing that he made a bold move and left San Francisco to relocate to New York City to pursue a long-held dream of studying film and working in the film industry.

-Geo is currently completing his Associate degree in Film and Television at LaGuardia Community College-expected graduation June 2025- and plans to transfer to a four-year university to continue his studies.
-With aspirations to become a writer/director and a growing affinity for editing, he is steadily developing his creative voice while contributing to student projects and deepening his involvement in the NYC film community.
+Geo completed his Associate degree in Film and Television at LaGuardia Community College June 2025 and plans to transfer to a four-year university to continue his studies.
+With plans of becoming a writer/director he has been leaning into his editing skills and is focused on developing his creative voice while deepening his involvement in the NYC film community.

-At Queens World, Geo brings his lived experience, his passion for cinema, and his talent for making meaningful connections to the team.
-He thrives on the human element of film—how stories bring people together and challenge us to see the world through different eyes.
+Geo thrives on the human element of film, how stories bring people together and challenge us to see the world through different eyes.
 His favorite genre is space operas, drawn to their epic scale, emotional depth, and the way they transport audiences to entirely new worlds.
-His work at Queens World is more than a new role—it’s a return to a calling that’s been waiting for the right moment.
+Geo became involved with Queens World in early 2025 and enjoyed his new role, he felt like it was a return to a calling that’s just been waiting for the right moment.